 Directions

 1) Mince the garlic.
-Finely chop the red onion and jalapeno.
+Finely chop the red onion and jalapeño.
 Stem and seed the red bell pepper, then cut into ¼” pieces.
-Massage collards with your hands to soften then finely chop the leaves.
+Massage collards with your hands to soften, then finely chop the leaves.

-6) Spray a Suvie pan with non-stick cooking spray.
+5) Add the wet ingredients to the dry, and stir gently to combine.
+Spray a Suvie pan with non-stick cooking spray.
 Pour the batter into the pan, smoothing the top with a spatula.
+Insert pan into the top zone of your Suvie.
+Set to cook or schedule.

-Slow Cook Settings
+Suvie Cook Settings

-8) When the black-eyed peas and collards have finished cooking remove from your Suvie and season to taste with salt and pepper.
+7) When the black-eyed peas and collards have finished cooking remove from your Suvie and season to taste with salt and pepper.

-9) Divide the peas and collards, and rice between 4 plates.
+8) Divide the peas and collards, and rice between 4 plates.
 Cut cornbread into pieces and serve with butter.

 Wine Pairing